awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 ```

 You can add API actions to your policy to provide more options for users, for example:
-+ `ec2:DescribeAvailabilityZones`: If launching into EC2\-Classic, to view and select a specific Availability Zone\.
++ `ec2:DescribeAvailabilityZones`: To view and select a specific Availability Zone\.
-+ `ec2:DescribeNetworkInterfaces`: If launching into a VPC, to view and select existing network interfaces for the selected subnet\.
++ `ec2:DescribeNetworkInterfaces`: To view and select existing network interfaces for the selected subnet\.
 + `ec2:CreateSecurityGroup`: To create a new security group; for example, to create the wizard's suggested `launch-wizard-x` security group\.
 However, this action alone only creates the security group; it does not add or modify any rules\.
 To add inbound rules, users must be granted permission to use the `ec2:AuthorizeSecurityGroupIngress` API action\.
 To add outbound rules to VPC security groups, users must be granted permission to use the `ec2:AuthorizeSecurityGroupEgress` API action\.
 To modify or delete existing rules, users must be granted permission to use the relevant `ec2:RevokeSecurityGroup*` API action\.
 + `ec2:CreateTags`: To tag the resources that are created by `RunInstances`\.
 For more information, see [Resource\-Level Permissions for Tagging](ec2-supported-iam-actions-resources.md#supported-iam-actions-tagging)\.
 If users do not have permission to use this action and they attempt to apply tags on the tagging page of the launch wizard, the launch fails\.
 **Important**